nicolasberube/Arzette_Randomizer/Arzette/en_Arzette.md

 # Arzette Archipelago randomizer

-## Differences between the mod and the bass, un-modified game
+## Differences between the mod and the base, unmodified game

 Due to the way the game is coded, and the nature of the need for randomization and unpredictability, the game behaves slightly differently than the base, un-modified game.
 Here are some of the differences.